top of page

 The First Few Weeks: Skeptic Meets Routine

-So I started using it.
-Every day, 20 minutes.
-Usually while I worked or read, with bare feet placed quietly on the mat under my desk.
+I started using it every day, 20 minutes.
+Usually while I worked or read, with bare feet quietly on the mat under my desk.

 My family was… concerned.
-Let’s just say they’ve seen me try some strange wellness tools over the years, but this one raised eyebrows.
+Let’s just say they’ve seen me try some strange wellness tools before, but this one raised eyebrows.
 My kids laughed.
 My spouse made polite eye contact and left the room.

 Truthfully?
 I wasn’t sold either.